8jigarpatel/AngularDocuments/Angular2.md

 	Note: Interpolation gets converted into property binding by Angular. both the techniques protect us from malicious content and render the content harmlessly.

-## 10 - HTML attribute vs DOM property
+## Part 10 - HTML attribute vs DOM property

 	i.
 DOM (Document Object Model)
 		- when browser loads a page it creates the DOM of the page